HSE Training Fines 2024–2025: The Real Cost of Poor Training Records

 Fee for Intervention: The Clock Starts Ticking

 Even without a prosecution, HSE can recover its costs from any business found to be in material breach of health and safety law.
-Under Fee for Intervention, the current rate is £163 per hour for every hour of inspector time spent on your case.
+Under Fee for Intervention, the rate is £183 per hour (from 1 April 2025) for every hour of inspector time spent on your case.

 That includes the initial visit, follow-up inspections, correspondence, and enforcement action.
 A single FFI case can run into thousands of pounds before any formal prosecution begins.